 you can build on the experience gathered in the earlier phases.
 The focus in this phase should be on quality

 and delivering the best possible product.
-You will need experienced developers to shape to final project into
+You will need experienced developers to shape the final project into

 Having a product done and shipped is the most important part of any project but not the end of its lifetime.